e-maalouly/Transcription-whisper_pyannote/README.md

 ## Usage

 Place audio files(.wav or .mp3) or video files(.mp4) in the folder named "to_process".
+The script will batch process all files contained in the foler.

 run the file "transcription.py" to obtain transcriptions for all the files in the folder "to_process".